Lockout Tagout (LOTO) Procedure Explained: Step-by-Step Guide + Checklist (2026)

 What is Lockout Tagout (LOTO)?

-- Prevents unexpected machine startup
+- Ensure zero unexpected machine startup

-Types of Hazardous Energy Sources
+Types of Hazardous Energy in LOTO

 Before applying Lockout Tagout, workers must identify all possible energy sources.